nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests a filtered list based on a specific application status.
-2. TrackAScholar shows the filtered list of applicants with the specified applicant status.
+2. TrackAScholar shows the filtered list of applicants with the specified applicant status. <br>
     Use case ends.

 **Extensions**